 It should be buttered or sprayed with baking spray (containing flour).

-I also line it with a strip of parchment paper wide as the pan, covering the bottom and two sides.
-The other two will remain greased but not lined (images below).
+I also line it with a strip of parchment paper as wide as the pan, covering the bottom and two sides.
+The other two will remain greased but not lined.
 This will help remove the block of brownies from the pan.

-Pour the brownie batter into the greased and lined pan and even out the surface.
+- Pour the brownie batter into the greased and lined pan and even out the surface.
+It's a rather thick mixture.

-Vintage Kitchen tip: don't overbake them so you'll have fudgy and not dry, cakey brownies.
+Don't overbake them, so you have fudgy brownies instead of dry, cakey ones.
 Take them out while they still jiggle in the center.
-They will keep firming up with the residual heat as they cool down.
+The residual heat will keep firming them up as they cool.

 Variations

-The combination of hazelnuts and chocolate is unparalleled, but you can vary this recipe.
+The combination of hazelnuts and chocolate is unparalleled, but you can vary this hazelnut brownie recipe and get fantastic results.

-- Other nuts - use ground almonds, cashews, walnuts, or pecans.
-They will all bring a unique flavor.
+- Other nuts: use ground almonds, cashews, walnuts, or pecans.
+They all bring a unique flavor to these chocolate bars.

 Storage